prabhamarkandan/prabhamarkandan.github.io/_posts/2025-08-09-how-to-spot-engineering-debt.md

 | Manual workflows, slow pipelines | Process Debt      |
 | Miscommunication, unclear ownership | Organizational Debt |

-Then prioritize what to fix based on impact and feasibility:
+Then prioritize what to fix based on impact, feasibility, and potential ROI:

 - What hurts customers or business most?
 - What’s fixable with your current resources?
-- Where can you score a quick win to boost morale?
+- Where can you score a quick win to boost morale or show a strong return?

 Start small, track progress, and build momentum - each win chips away at your debt and frees your team.